Top ten most beautiful funeral songs

 Schubert

-A short, quiet and focused piece, usually for a solo female voice.
-Particularly popular for Catholic funeral Masses, but universally loved even for non-religious funerals.
+A short, quiet, and gentle piece, usually for a solo female singer.
+It's particularly popular for Catholic funeral Masses, but so well-loved that you'll often hear it even at secular services.
 The lyrics are in either Latin or German, and honour the Virgin Mary - you might recognise the prayer "Hail Mary, full of grace".
-This can be performed a cappella, but is usually accompanied on organ.
+It's usually accompanied on the organ, but you could have it unaccompanied for a more focused effect.
+It's often performed for the Offertory, or the entry procession.

 2. Panis Angelicus